ask-Anmol/Sorting-Visualizer/README.md

 # Sorting Visualizer
 ### This is a sorting algorithm visualizer which will sort ARRAY BARS using different algorithms
-_ Bubble Sort
+ -Bubble Sort
- Merge Sort
+ -Merge Sort
- Quick Sort
+ -Quick Sort
- Selection Sort
+ -Selection Sort
- Insertion Sort
+ --Insertion Sort

 ### This is built using HTML, CSS And JavaScript <br/>
 [check out the website](https://ask-anmol.github.io/Sorting-Visualizer/)